anquanscan/sec-tools/README.md

 [poro](https://github.com/9rnt/poro): Scan publicly accessible assets on your AWS cloud environment
 [articulos](https://github.com/R3LI4NT/articulos): Artículos relacionados a la Ciberseguridad y Hacking.
 [PacketMagician](https://github.com/DpoofikD/PacketMagician): Linux tool written in C++ for creating and sending fully customizable TCP, UDP or ICMP packets with payloads.
 [exitmap](https://github.com/NullHypothesis/exitmap): A fast and modular scanner for Tor exit relays.
 The canonical repository (including issue tracker) is at https://gitlab.torproject.org/tpo/network-health/exitmap
+[empty-argv-segfault-check](https://github.com/eriksjolund/empty-argv-segfault-check): Test if an executable segfaults when started with an empty argv.
+The script may be used as a vulnerability-scanner to find setuid executables having buggy code (but it will probably not find any direct security vulnerabilities).